 4 Tips for Selecting Brand Imagery

-All of your brand images serve as indicators of quality and professionalism.
-It’s often difficult for people to describe exactly what it is about a website, advertisement, social media profile, or other visual that attracts them or turns them off.
-But the images a business incorporates in its brand communication has a major impact on the opinions prospective customers will have.
+It’s often difficult for people to describe what it is about a website, advertisement, social media profile, or other visual that attracts them or turns them off.
+But the images a business incorporates in its brand communication significantly impact the opinions prospective customers will have.

-- What types of businesses, products, and services are they associated with?
+- What other types of businesses, products, and services do they buy?

 - Can you envision them and what their lives are like?